Gameoholic/TwitchRewards/README.md

 ---
 A 1.19 Spigot plugin designed for streamers who want to engage their audience.
 Allows you to create custom channel redeems that affect you in-game.
 It's easy and configurable.

+Used by Streamer mightybrothers1: https://twitter.com/mightybrothers2/status/1646272304022802439

+Used by Streamers porgiexd, tidusMAX, metasixtyfour

 https://user-images.githubusercontent.com/30177004/233594164-09e02cef-6573-424e-b05f-fbeb5cb4b7ae.mp4

 (video is low quality because the size limit is 10MB lol)